 Turbocharger Failure Modes

 Most turbochargers fail for wear due to poor lubrication.
-Despite what manufacturers say, the 10,000 mile oil change policy since 2005.5 inevitably causes turbocharger failure between 150,000 and 200,000 miles.
+Despite what the vehicle manufacturers say, the 10,000 mile oil change policy since 2005.5 inevitably causes turbocharger failure between 150,000 and 200,000 miles.
 Failure happens even earlier for those who use more power or skip oil changes.
 The problem is approximately the same between gas and diesel models.
 Oil seepage from the turbo boost pipes is generally an indication that the turbo has some wear, although a worn engine or one type of breather (PCV) problem can also lead to the same condition.

 Rarely we find a turbo with Foreign Object Damage, termed FOD in turbo lingo.
 This includes anything from a slight ding to complete turbine or impeller failure, and/or broken shaft.
 Slight damage can cause the turbo to wail like the cops are pulling you over.
 A diesel engine can have an ancient glow plug break off and damage an exhaust turbine, sometimes completely breaking it.
 Old and crystallized plastic breather parts can suck into the intake impeller wheel.